This article is about using the CSTC feature, available on Pro and Enterprise plans.

 - Review the levels of masking and methods available, including what you do/don’t have in place already, and align with your team on the most appropriate approach.

 - Before implementing Element Masking/Unmasking, you will need to identify and list every element on your site that could contain personal data (including any other data you want to mask).
-This is typically a manual process that requires you to carefully review each of your site’s pages that are tracked by the Contentsquare main tracking tag.
+This is typically a manual process that requires you to carefully review each of your site’s pages that are tracked by the Contentsquare main tracking tag, as well as its possible permutations.

-- Ensure you consider and implement masking (as required) for new and updated web pages published on your site.
+- Ensure you consider and implement masking (as required) for new and updated web pages published on your site on an ongoing basis.

 How masked elements appear on your site in Contentsquare

 - Targeted DOM elements: Text content and all node elements nested inside the specified element will be removed from the HTML.
-A gray zone containing the text “Hidden zone” will be displayed instead of the removed DOM element.
+A gray box containing the text “Hidden zone” will be displayed instead of the removed DOM element/s.

 How to use it

-These instructions are to be used alongside the Contentsquare Tag Configurator article, which includes details on prerequisites, and firstly, Snippet creation.
+These instructions should be used alongside the Contentsquare Tag Configurator article, which includes details on prerequisites Snippet creation.

 Step 1: Complete the following template fields